 Create a spa atmosphere at your home.
-As guests arrive, take "before" photos, then have everyone don pajamas or bathrobes and take turns at stations you've set up for manicures, pedicures, massages, facials and makeup.
-Have the girls primp each other or hire a few teenagers to do the work.
+As guests arrive, take "before" photos, then have everyone don pajamas or bathrobes and take turns at stations you've set up for manicures, pedicures, massages, facials, and makeup.
+Have the kids primp each other or hire a few teenagers to do the work.
 Keep a small stack of style and celebrity magazines on hand at each station, as well as pitchers of cucumber-infused water and trays of cut fruit.

 Once everyone has been pampered, take "after" pictures.
-While the girls are eating, opening presents, and singing Happy Birthday, print the pictures from your computer, frame them, then give the framed photos to each child as the favor at the end of the party.
+While everyone is eating, opening presents, and singing "Happy Birthday," print the pictures from your computer, frame them, then give the framed photos to each child as the favor at the end of the party.
 Instead of, or in addition to, you could give small gift bags with nail polish, a nail file, and lip gloss inside.

 If the birthday boy or girl is a budding environmentalist, build the theme around going green.
-Activities could include playing old-fashioned games, such as kick the can, or making a craft, like wind chimes, out of items from nature, old silverware, and trinkets found at secondhand shops.
+Activities could include playing old-fashioned games such as kick the can, or making a craft such as wind chimes out of items from nature, old silverware, and trinkets found at secondhand shops.
 You might also consider taking the kids on a service outing, such as picking up litter from a natural area or planting trees.

-The food should be natural and healthy, like cut fruits and vegetables, smoothies and homemade family favorites.
-Even the the cake can have an eco theme.
+The food should be natural and healthy, such as cut fruits and vegetables, smoothies, and homemade family favorites.
+Even the cake can have an eco theme.
 For favors, send each child home with something for the yard or a pot and a packet of seeds.

 Adventure Game Show

 Consider throwing a gross birthday party.
 Just make sure you warn parents on the invitations that the kids should wear clothing that can get dirty.
 Set up several stations, such as places where kids are blindfolded and told to stick their hands into bowls of worms (cold, oily, cooked spaghetti) and eyeballs (peeled grapes).
 The kids earn points for correctly identifying what they're touching.
 Another station could be for tasting concoctions such as "People Puppy Chow" served in dog bowls and baked eyeballs.
 Set up several contests, such as filling a tub of water with rubber rats and seeing which child can remove the most rats using only their teeth in 30 seconds.

 Favors should be barf bags filled with practical jokes such as gummy worms, gumball eyes, and whoopee cushions.
 You could also make T-shirts for each child that say "I survived [insert name here]'s totally gross birthday party!"
 Keep in mind; some kids might truly be grossed out by the activities.
-Never pressure a child to participate in a challenge that makes them uncomfortable.
+Never pressure a child to participate in a challenge that makes him or her uncomfortable.

 Mall and a Movie

 You could throw your child's entire party at a mall.
 Give the kids 30 minutes to shop, then reconvene in the food court for snacks and cake.
 After opening gifts, present everyone with the party favors: tickets to see a movie.
 The party ends in the theater, and you go home to a clean house.

-- Button Picture Frames
+- Picture frames

 To drive home the handmade theme, make party decorations with your child ahead of time, including bowls for serving pretzels or other dry foods and cupcake toppers made using rubber stamps, paper, and toothpicks.